Pogo (TV channel): 2010–2013

 In 2011, Pogo began to compete with its sister channel Cartoon Network in ratings which was leading in viewership at that time.
 The channel began airing shows such as Batman, The Powerpuff Girls, and more.
 Pogo acquired the rights of Chhota Bheem and subsequently began airing the show, which became hugely successful in India.

 In 2012, Pogo became leading kids channel in India by surpassing its sister channel Cartoon Network in ratings and enjoyed to be the No. 1 kids channel in India.
 Chhota Bheem proven to be huge success for Pogo.
 The channel started airing more local shows including Chhota Bheem.

-In February 2013, the Government of Bangladesh banned the broadcast of Pogo in the country, as it was accused of broadcasting there without authorization.
+In February 2013, the Government of Bangladesh banned the broadcast of Pogo in the country, as it was accused of broadcasting there without authorisation.

 On 6 June 2013, the channel premiered Krish, Trish and Baltiboy.

 2014–2017

 A variation of Pogo's current logo, used as of 7 November 2016.

-In 2014, the channel celebrated its 10th anniversary.

-In January 2014, the channel premiered Obbochama-Kun and premiered Chhota Bheem - Neeli Pahaadi Movie on 26 January.
+In 2014, the channel celebrated its 10th anniversary.In January 2014, the channel premiered Obbochama-Kun and premiered Chhota Bheem - Neeli Pahaadi Movie on 26 January.

 In 2015, the channel was launched in Thailand as a block on Family Channel 13.

 On 19 December 2015, the channel premiered Wabbit.

 In January 2016, Pogo premiered Yokai Watch on 11 January and Tashi on 23 January.

-In 2016, Pogo rebranded with a new logo and look and the channel began classic shows from Hanna-Barbera, such as Tom and Jerry and Scooby-Doo.
+In 2017, Pogo rebranded with a new logo and look and the channel began classic shows from Hanna-Barbera, such as Tom and Jerry and Scooby-Doo.
 Grizzy & the Lemmings started to air on the channel on 2 January, Oddbods on 9 January and Andy Pirki on 3 December.

 2018–2021

-In 2018, Pogo started more focus on Chhota Bheem, Mighty Raju, Tik Tak Tail, etc. and hence stopped some of the international shows.
+From 2018 to 2020, the channel started to shift its focus more on broadcasting mostly Indian animated series Chhota Bheem, Mighty Raju, Tik Tak Tail, etc. and hence stopped some of the international shows.
+In 2021, Pogo stopped all international shows altogether and only aired Indian animation, like Chhota Bheem, Dabangg, Roll No 21, Lambuji Tinguji and Bandbudh Aur Budbak.

-Pogo broadcast mostly Indian series and some international shows.
-From 2019 to 2020, the channel shifted its focus to Indian animation.

 Pogo TV became the third most watched kids channel across all genres with TRP in December 2020.

-In 2021, Pogo stopped all international shows and aired only Indian Animations like Chhota Bheem, Dabangg, Roll No 21, Lambuji Tinguji and Bandbudh Aur Budbak.

 Pogo aired an animated movie Shaktimaan New TV Special on 14 November 2021.
 A Telugu-language audio track was added again to Pogo replacing the English-language audio track on 30 November 2021.